akolk/rock64-kubernetes/README.md

 Now my home network has a range of 192.168.178.16/28 (this means that we have 4 bits available, 16 addresses but we can only use (192.168.178.17 - 192.168.178.30) that is specified

 kubectl apply -f metallb-conf.yaml

+## Configure Ingress Controller ##
+There are two deployments of Traefik, one for internal ingress (on domain .kolk.local) and one for external ingress (on domain .anjokolk.com).
+These deployments have two different IPs assigned by the load balancer.
+The separation is due to the external Traefik handles certificate generation on Letsencrypt.